 Diabetes in Dogs

 When we think of the disease diabetes, we most commonly associate it with humans.
-Diabetes, however, is a chronic disease that can affect dogs and cats, as well as other animals.
-In dogs, the disease generally cannot be cured.
+Diabetes, however, is a chronic disease which can affect dogs and cats, as well as other animals.
+In dogs, the disease typically cannot be cured, only managed.
 However, with proper management, some cats can go into remission.

-Diabetes mellitus (sweet), is the most common diabetic condition that our veterinarians see in dogs.
-This metabolic disease affects the glucose-insulin connection.
-When a dog eats his food, the digestive system helps breaks down the meal into numerous components, one of these being glucose (a simple sugar, used for energy).
 When glucose is extracted from the digested food, it is then carried into the dog’s cells by insulin (a pancreatic hormone).
-When a dog’s body is compromised with this disease, his or her metabolic system cannot produce insulin or have it function to its normal capacity, which results in the increase of his or her blood sugar level.
+When a dog’s body is compromised with this disease, his or her metabolic system cannot produce insulin or have it function to its normal capacity, which increases his or her blood sugar level.

 Insulin-resistance is the second form of diabetes found in dogs.
-During this condition, the pancreas is producing a small amount of insulin, but the dog’s metabolic system is not effectively using the insulin, as it should be.
+During this condition, the pancreas produces a small amount of insulin, but the dog’s metabolic system is not effectively using the insulin.

 Symptoms of diabetes:

-There are early warning signs of this disease that your dog may exhibit if he is suffering from this chronic condition:
+There are early warning signs of this disease that your dog may exhibit if they are suffering from this chronic condition:

 -Excessive thirst/ increase in water consumption

 -Increase in appetite

-In more advanced stages of this disease, signs, and symptoms can become more obvious such as:
+In more advanced stages of this disease, signs and symptoms can become more obvious, including such indicators as:

 -Loss of appetite

 Bringing in your furry friend to one of our experienced Veterinarians can be your best option in properly diagnosing your dog.
-Simple tests will be conducted, including blood and urine tests which will indicate if there is an excessive amount of glucose in your dog’s body.
-The blood tests can also help determine if high liver enzymes, as well as electrolyte imbalances, are present.
+Simple tests will be conducted, including blood and urine tests, indicating an excessive amount of glucose in your dog’s body.
+The blood tests can also help determine if high liver enzymes and electrolyte imbalances are present.